Ayesha Imam

 Ayesha Imam is a Nigerian born human rights activist.
 She is a former Chief of the Culture, Gender and Human Rights department of the United Nations Population Fund and a founding member and pioneer national coordinating secretary of Women in Nigeria.
-She late became the coordinator of a BAOBAB for Women's Human Rights, a human rights advocacy group.
-Since April 2017 she serves as Chair of the Board of Directors of Greenpeace International.
+She later became the coordinator of a BAOBAB for Women's Human Rights, a human rights advocacy group.
+From April 2017 to March 2023, she served as Chair of the Board of Directors of Greenpeace International.

-Imam was involved in the successful appeal to overturn, Amina Lawal's death conviction.
+Imam was involved in the successful appeal to overturn Amina Lawal's death conviction.

 Life

 Imam earned a sociology bachelor's degree from Polytechnic of North London in 1980 and a master's from Ahmadu Bello University (ABU) in 1983.
 She completed her doctorate at University of Sussex.
 She joined the Ahmadu Bello University Zaria in 1980.
 In 1983, she was the coordinating secretary, the highest official position of Women in Nigeria, a feminist organization based in Zaria.
-In 1996, she co-founded BAOBAB, a women's right group that provides legal protection for women who are charged under codified Sharia penal codes, customary or secular laws that involves women but were established without the consideration of the interests of women.
+In 1996, she co-founded BAOBAB, a women's human rights group that provides legal protection for women who are charged under codified Sharia penal codes, customary or secular laws that involves women but were established without the consideration of the interests of women.
 Such codes deals with flogging or stoning of women.
+BAOBAB's mission is to increase progressive interpretations of Islamic texts and raise awareness to Nigerian women's rights.
 As director of BAOBAB during the introduction of Sharia, the organization held seminars across the country to discuss how Muslim laws can be interpreted to support women's rights.